 And this method breeds those dogs together to start a genetic line of smaller and smaller dogs.

-As you are only breeding members of the original breed, this way is the safest to ensure that no traits of the original breed are lost.
+This approach only breeds members of the original breed.
+This way is the safest to ensure that no traits of the original breed are lost.